Updated: Nov 16

 For balancing hormones one can try the following essential oils that might provide relief to a variety of symptoms as well:

-The only supplement I found to be sown effective is Pycnogenol®, taken 100 mg a day for minimum 8 weeks.
+The only supplement I found to be shown effective is Pycnogenol®, taken 100 mg a day for minimum 8 weeks.
 Pycnogeno® has other proven health benefits as well, such as improving astma, allergies, CV problems and eye health.

 If you want to prevent suffering or reduce and eliminate symptoms, do not wait!
 Make the necessary changes today!
 If you need support, contact me and I will be very happy to help you!